UN-OCHA/hpc-content-site/html/themes/custom/common_design_subtheme/components/gho-author/README.md

-Global Humanitarian Overview - Author Component
+HPC Content Module - Author Component
 ===============================================

 Styling for the authorship of an article (author image, name and title).